Thoracic Mobility Exercises

 To increase thoracic spine mobility, incorporate exercises that promote rotation, extension, and flexibility in this region.
 These include:

-Regular yoga and stretching can also help keep the thoracic spine flexible and stiff.
+Regular yoga and stretching can also help maintain thoracic spine flexibility and health.
 Regularly performing these exercises can enhance your posture and range of motion.

 Q. What Causes Poor Thoracic Mobility?